Georgia needs to update lead standards, health official says

 Lead abatement, according to the U.S. Environmental Protection Agency, is designed to eliminate lead-based paint hazards.
 Abatement is sometimes ordered by a state or local government, and can involve specialized techniques not typical of most residential contractors.

-Monday’s meeting was the second held by the committee, the first being Sept.
+Monday’s meeting, Sept.
+13, was the second held by the committee, the first being Sept.
 2. At that meeting, Dempsey said the committee was created to study the impact of lead in children’s bloodstreams.

 “In 2012, the Centers for Disease Control and Prevention updated its lead recommendations, and Georgia has not updated” its standards, Dempsey said earlier this month.